rouge9/password_generator/README.md

 # password_generator
-simple strong password generator and saver program in local drive
+simple strong password generator and saver in local drive by python